Internal Principles of Monitors¶

 Current Solution¶

-In order to avoid the fluctuation of detection range caused by queuing delay, the detection range of monitor (i.e., DQL query data range) will be calibrated according to its trigger time, such as:
+To avoid fluctuations in the detection range caused by queuing delays, the detection range (i.e., DQL query data range) of the monitor is calibrated based on its trigger time, such as:

 Action | Time | Detection Range |